Private law cases

-In some circumstances the court may order that the child is made a party to the proceedings.
-A children’s guardian (who is a Cafcass Officer) is appointed to represent the child in the proceedings and the guardian will appoint a solicitor.
-If the child and guardian do not agree on what recommendations to make to the court and the child is of sufficient age and understanding, they will be able to instruct a solicitor directly to represent their views and the guardian will present their own views to the court.
+In some circumstances, the court may order that the child is made a party to the proceedings and appoint a children’s guardian (who is a Cafcass FCA) to represent the child in the proceedings.
+The child’s guardian appoints a solicitor to represent the child.
+If the child and guardian do not agree on what the guardian recommends to the court and the child is of sufficient age and understanding and wishes to do so, they may be able to instruct a solicitor directly to represent their views.
+If the court does not give permission for this to happen, the guardian will then continue to present their own views on the welfare issues to the court without legal representation.

-Certain categories of people are entitled to make an application for a child arrangements order under Section 8 without having to seek permission from the court first, and they are:
+Specified people are entitled to make an application for a child arrangements order under Section 8 of the Children Act 1989 without having to seek permission from the court first.
+They are:

 - the parent, guardian or special guardian of a child;